mediaopt/paypal-commercetools-connector/docs/PayPal.md

 Update Tracking Data for Payment.

-The order id will be read from the payment object and the capture_id will be used from the transactions.
+If trackingId is not provided it will be retrieved through the commercetools payment object from commercetools order object.

-Please provide a tracking_number and patch variable, that lists all required update operations according to [PayPal format](https://developer.paypal.com/docs/api/orders/v2/#orders_trackers_patch).
+Patch variable that lists all required update operations according to [PayPal format](https://developer.paypal.com/docs/api/orders/v2/#orders_trackers_patch) is required.

+#### Connector workflow
+1. The connector receives the request that includes:
+    - path - the tracking number of the shipment
+    - trackingId (optional) - the tracking id of the shipment
+2. If necessary the connector retrieves the trackingId and sends the request to PayPal update or cancel tracking information for a PayPal order endpoint.
+3. The connector updates the commercetools payment object.

 ***Endpoint:***